RimuEirnarn/sqlite_database/Features.md

 ])
 ```

-Any other variations are just math operators, for list, operations can be obtained from `operators` module.
+Any other variations are just math operators, for the list, operations can be obtained from the `operators` module.

 ### Some constraints